jplana/python-etcd/README.rst

     # Initialize the lock object:
     # NOTE: this does not acquire a lock yet
     client = etcd.Client()
-    # Or you can custom lock prefix, default is '/_locks/'
+    # Or you can custom lock prefix, default is '/_locks/' if you are using HEAD
     client = etcd.Client(lock_prefix='/my_etcd_root/_locks')
     lock = etcd.Lock(client, 'my_lock_name')